She's a

 only woollen rags or a copy

-of the Moscow Times covers
+the Moscow Times covers

 the ice bound decay